Zardocius/dark-souls-wiki/README.md

 # Dark Souls Wiki

-This wiki site is part of the Omnia website development assignment, focused on organizing and displaying data related to Dark Souls weapons.
+This wiki site is part of the Omnia website development assignment, focused on organizing and displaying data related to Dark Souls.

 ## Table of Contents